 I’m Martina Ahlbrandt, a faith-filled, thoughtful designer.
 Colors, patterns and textures excite me.
 I look for beauty in the mundane and I love simplicity.
 I’m the adoring wife of (and sometimes assistant to) musician and realtor Jason Ahlbrandt.
-Ali, Zay and JoJo call me Mommy/Mom/Mama…1000x a day.
+Ali, Zay, JoJo and Noah call me Mommy/Mom/Mama…1000x a day.
 I’m passionate about adoption and foster care, art, Jesus, interior design, midcentury modernism, home schooling and coffee.
 I’m a freelance designer so I can work from home, bus or plane and still spend most of my time with my favorite people.
 A friend and fellow graphic designer once told me that my design super power is choosing colors.

 I was born and raised in Northwestern Pennsylvania plus a 3-year stint in Ann Arbor, Michigan.
 At 14 I fell in love with my youth-group sweetheart, Jason, who played guitar and wrote emo love songs, and was old enough to drive us on dates to the dollar theater and Burger King.
 Shortly after finishing high school my mom and I were driving past a little graphic artist shop in Erie, PA and decided on a whim to stop in and figure out what “graphic artist” meant.
 The kind shop owner showed me her portfolio of work.
 I had been debating what to put as my major at Edinboro University.
 I was between fine art—which I enjoyed but feared wouldn’t make a viable career—and computer science—which I liked but was afraid I would die of boredom.
 Graphic design to the rescue!